LoRdSoban/EcomTools/README.md

-# DarazTools
+# EcomTools
-These tools will help get insights on products which are not usually available to normal user.
+These tools will help get insights on products on Daraz which are not usually available to normal user.